bajamircea/bajamircea.github.io/_posts/2022-09-10-interpretation-financial.markdown

   will have to be repaid) with shareholder "owned" amounts (i.e. capital and profit and loss surplus).
-- **Working capital** is a good measure of the company's ability to carry on it's normal business.
+- **Working capital** is a good measure of the company's ability to carry on its normal business.
 Shortage can cause rejection of desirable business, delays in payments (and poor credit rating) or worse bankruptcy.
 - **Where cash (and equivalents) are a large amount** that requires favourable attention.
-The cash can find it's way to the shareholders eventually.
+The cash can find its way to the shareholders eventually.
 The earnings might be better than what it looks because that large amount of cash usually contributes little to the income.
 - **Inventory calculation depends** on the method used.
 There are several such